tungtv202/MyNote/Java/reactive/Reactive_Reactor_Note.md

 - https://github.com/rstoyanchev/reactive-for-webmvc

 ### Best Practices
-- dont mix blocking and non-blocking APIs
+- don't mix blocking and non-blocking APIs
 - vertical non-blocking slices
-- dont put non-blocking code behind synchronous APIs
+- don't put non-blocking code behind synchronous APIs
 - compose single, deferred, request handling chain
-- dont use `block()`, `subscribe()` and the like
+- don't use `block()`, `subscribe()` and the like
 - let spring MVC handle it

 ## Servlet or Reactive Stacks
 - https://youtu.be/Dp_aJh-akkU
 - https://github.com/rstoyanchev/demo-reactive-spring
-- có thể có hàng trăm thread, hàng ngàn, hàng trăm ngàn, nhưng cũng sẽ tới 1 con số giới hạn... với reactive model thì sẽ rất khác, với 1 số ít đã fix sẵn number of threads
+- We can have a hundred threads, thousand threads, but finally, it is limited.
+- With the reactive module, we fixed the number of threads.
 - reactive paradigm is not necessarily for every application

 - Reason for WebFlux